For Institutions

 How the work is divided.

 When a batch is ready, an email arrives.
 The Signing Officer opens it, glances over the records, touches the contact on the hardware key, and closes the browser.
 Anchoring continues in the background.
-Within the hour, a confirmation is in the inbox.
-That is the full extent of the institutional interaction.
+A confirmation follows by email once the Bitcoin anchor confirms, usually within a few hours.
+That is all the institution has to do.

 Prepared on the institution's behalf